 We’ll explain in the following section why this is a bad idea, and why you should never sign anything if you don’t intend to follow through in good faith.

-If you signed an offer form or letter of intent, then you have put yourself in a precarious situation and may be sued if you don’t follow through.
+If you signed a submit offer form or letter of intent, then you have put yourself in a precarious situation and may be sued if you don’t follow through.
 You should immediately protest to the broker that you have been tricked into signing something that wasn’t necessary to be signed.

 For example, in New York offers are generally emailed and are completely non-binding.
+Real estate offers are generally non-binding in NYC, whether they be made verbally or in writing.
 There is never any need for a buyer or a seller to sign anything when it comes to the offer submission and negotiation process.